 There’s more to these enchanting isles than dreamy resorts, divine spas and delicious seafood.
-Adventure seekers can discover vibrant coral reefs, dive with sharks or go river rafting down soaring canyons.
+Adventure seekers can discover vibrant coral reefs or go river rafting down soaring canyons.
 Although your holiday tan will eventually fade, the spirit of the islands and the warmth and friendliness of the Fijian people will be etched in your mind forever.
-Get planning with our insider travel tips.

 Drink kava with the locals

 No trip to Fiji is complete without sharing a bowl of kava with the locals.
 The much-loved national drink is made from the crushed roots of yaqona, a member of the pepper family.
 Kava, which is mildly narcotic, was traditionally only drunk for ceremonial purposes but these days you don’t need to look far to find a kava bowl.
 The taste and appearance is kind of muddy and it takes just one or two serves to make your mouth go numb (much like local anaesthetic at the dentist) but if you drink a lot you’ll probably experience slight euphoria.
-Opt for “low tide” (a small bowl) to start with and work up to “high tide” (a full bowl).
-Also familiarise yourself with the correct etiquette as drinking kava is serious business!
+Familiarise yourself with the correct etiquette as drinking kava is serious business!

 Visit the Fiji Museum